About bActivate

 What our clients say

-Real results from veterinarians and breeders who have made bActivate part of their reproductive protocol.
+Real results from veterinarians and breeders who have used bActivate on their most challenging problem mares.

 Clinical Study